j-schumann/import-export/README.md

 * exclude fields from importing (even when they are in the dataset and potentially importable) by using the `propertyFilter` argument of `fromArray` and setting `isExcludeFilter` to `true`
-* automatically persist generated
+* Automatically persists generated entities when they are marked for identity mapping, keeps an internal map of old ⇒ new identifiers.
+So when a reference from entity A to entity B is found in a later import object, the identity map is checked for matches, to update the reference to the new identifier.

 ## Dependencies

 * `doctrine/common` for the `ClassUtils` (proxy handling) and `Collection` properties
 * `doctrine/persistence` for the `ObjectManager` (importing references)
 * `symfony/property-access` for setting/reading (private, protected) properties
-* `symfony/uuid` for testing import of UUID values
+* dev: `symfony/uuid` for testing import of UUID values

 ## Future Improvements

+* when only `doctrine/orm` ^4.0 is supported, remove the "if" in `AbstractOrmTestCase`
 * what could be done with Symfony's serializer?
   * can already transform object (graphs) to array
   * properties can be marked with groups to be exportable